Importation Of Clinical Trial Ancillary Supplies Into Japan

 Credevo offers expertise in clinical trial regulations and many related services in Japan.
 Check them out now!

 Clinical Trial Notification (CTN)

 In Japan, Clinical Trial Notification (CTN) is the most crucial regulatory approval required to initiate any clinical trial-related process.
-PMDA, a Japanese regulatory authority is responsible for CTN.
-The sponsor needs to submit, at least, the following documents as a part of a CTN procedure
+Pharmaceuticals and Medical Devices Agency (PMDA), a Japanese regulatory authority, is responsible for CTN.
+The sponsor shall submit the following documents as a part of a CTN procedure.

 - Scientific justification for conducting a clinical trial

 - Clinical Trial Protocol

 - A sample of the case report form

 CTN is also an crucial consideration for import of clinical trial ancillary supplies.
 As explained in the report referred to above, it can be instrumental in the whole import process.

 One can consider the clinical trial approved after 30 days and initiate clinical trial-related activities, including import.